 the Bantam D10 and branded the 'Super Cub'.
 However, those latter

 models are also often referred to generally as Bantam Cubs.

 For many people the Bantam Cub provided the best of both worlds.

 The Cub engine was a powerful unit for it's size with plenty of

-torque.
-The Bantam frame offered superior handling with it's longer
+torque, while the Bantam frame offered superior handling with it's

 However, brand-loyalty meant that both Triumph and BSA followers